How Bruce Springsteen Sealed His Legacy on ‘Darkness’ Tour

 The problems Springsteen encountered making Darkness on the Edge of Town are well-known.
 The success of Born to Run in 1975 made him a star, but he soon learned that the contract he signed with manager Mike Appel put his lucrative publishing rights in Appel's hands.
 Springsteen sued to break the contract, and Appel counter-sued, getting an injunction barring Springsteen from entering a studio.

 Unable to make the follow-up to Born to Run, Springsteen spent most of 1976 and 1977 on the road.
 The concerts furthered the E Street Band's reputation as one of the best live acts in the country, as well as further integrating drummer Max Weinberg, pianist Roy Bittan and guitarist Steven Van Zandt – all of whom joined the E Street Band in 1975 – into the band.

 In May 1977, two months after the Lawsuit Tour ended, both parties finally came to an agreement, and Springsteen and the E Street Band began the marathon sessions recording Darkness on the Edge of Town.
-A year later -- 10 days before the album was released -- Springsteen returned to the stage.
+A year later, and 10 days before the album was released, Springsteen returned to the stage.

 At the time, three years between releases was practically unheard of.
 Springsteen has often said that he was worried that the general public had forgotten about him in the interim.
 With punk and disco capturing the public’s imagination during his layoff, he had no idea how the new material would be received, and channeled that into his performance when he took the stage that night in Buffalo.